Nissen96/CTF-writeups/_writeups/2021/DDC-Reunion/Mie-and-me.md

 The script takes a 64-byte `key`, a `mode` (encrypt/decrypt), and a piece of `plaintext`.
 Choosing "encrypt", `plaintext` is encrypted with `key` and the result base64 encoded.
 Choosing "decrypt", `plaintext` (here the ciphertext) is passed as base64 and first decoded before decrypting with `key`.

-Let's take a closer slook at the encryption function:
+Let's take a closer look at the encryption function:

 ```python
 def encrypt(plaintext: bytes, key: bytes) -> (bytes, bytes):